rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example10.md

   - toc
 ---

-This time, we'll demonstrate the use of the **`Add-DiagramNodeImage`** (part of Diagrammer.Core module) to add a custom image to the diagram.
+This time, we'll demonstrate the use of the **`Add-DiaNodeImage`** (part of Diagrammer.Core module) to add a custom image to the diagram.
 The **`Add-DiaNodeImage`** function allows you to incorporate images into your diagrams, enhancing their visual appeal and providing additional context.
 In this example, we will add a network router and a cloud icon to represent internet connectivity.

 ```powershell title="PowerShell: param block"